skylancer76/Quantum-vs-Classical-SVM-Analysis/README.md

 While classical SVM currently achieves slightly higher accuracy due to mature optimization and noise-free computation, QSVM shows strong promise — especially with **angle encoding** and **quantum feature maps** that leverage superposition and entanglement for richer data representation.

 As quantum computing hardware advances, **QSVMs are expected to close this performance gap** and potentially surpass classical models by exploiting the exponential expressiveness of quantum state spaces.

-> **Final Thought:**
-> The experiment validates that while **classical SVM** remains highly reliable today, **Quantum SVM** represents the **future direction** of machine learning — combining physics and computation to solve problems beyond classical limits.

----

-Would you like me to format this into a **ready-to-submit README.md** (with markdown structure, equations, and sections stylized for GitHub)?
-It would make your friend’s report look completely professional.